hughbromund/FINEX/backend/README.md

     "name": "Sonic"
 }

+or

+{
+    "status": "No user logged in."
+}

 ## Finance

 ### /finance/budget
 GET
 This represents obtaining current budget
 Requirements: None
-Returns: Returns 400 and "status": "no user logged in" JSON if user not logged in or a JSON list with budget categories, with budgeted amount and spent amount
+Returns: Returns 400 and "status": "No user logged in."
+JSON if user not logged in or a JSON list with budget categories, with budgeted amount and spent amount
 Status: STUB
 Bugs: ??